The geometry of quantum lens spaces: real spectral triples and bundle structure: Topological quantum lens spaces

 \section{Topological quantum lens spaces}

 Commutative lens spaces are defined as the quotient of an odd-dimensional sphere by a free action of a finite cyclic group.
-We will only consider $3$-dimensional lens spaces here.
-Let $p,r_1,r_2$ be integers such that $\gcd(r_1,p) = \gcd(r_2,p)=1$.
+Similarly, a $3$-dimensional quantum lens space can be defined as the invariant algebra of $SU_q(2)$ under an action of $\Z/p\Z$: